2akia/One/README.md

 > **Support:**

-If you have any questions or need assistance, feel free to reach out to me on my 2akssultana@gmail.com.
+If you have any questions or need assistance, feel free to reach out to me on my email 2akssultana@gmail.com.

 > [!IMPORTANT]
 >